makkenagithub/12-Gitlab/README.md

 2. We can add files to gitlap repository using web IDE.
 Open gitlab project / repos -> Edit -> Web IDE -> (its like VS code) -> add file -> click on source control button and commit.
 3. We can add directly from gitlab console.
 Goto project -> + button -> add file or dorectory -> commit

+GitLab Pipeline:

+It consists of stages(eg: build, test, deploy) and jobs (compiling code, running tests).
+Pipeline can be triggered by code pushes, merge requests or scheduled runs.

 Pipeline filename syntax:
 ```
 .gitlab-ci.yml